 Technical Assistance - In 2007, CZM staff continued to work with the cities of Salem, Lynn, and Beverly to update or develop Municipal Harbor Plans or waterfront development plans to promote and facilitate water dependent uses of harbor areas.
 CZM also continued to facilitate the very popular North Shore Regional Conservation Commission and Health Agents Networks, with more than 25 participating communities.
 Through the networks, CZM provides monthly training for North Shore Conservation Commissions, Boards of Health, and their staff; facilitates coordination between the cities and towns and state agencies; and provides an avenue for discussion of new regulatory and policy tools.
 CZM also worked with EPA, Safer Waters in Massachusetts (SWIM), Saugus River Watershed Association, and the communities of Revere, Lynn, Saugus, Nahant, and Swampscott to begin the process of nominating the Lower North Shore region as a No Discharge Area.
 Salem Sound Coast watch, with funding from CZM, is nearing the submittal stage of their NDA application process, and the Eight Towns and the Bay Committee is just beginning to work with CZM to review the process for the Upper North Shore (Great Marsh) region.

 Fan Pier Development Breaks Ground - In September, the Fan Pier project broke ground on the South Boston waterfront—seven years after its initial approval as the largest part of the South Boston Municipal Harbor Plan.
 The project is a mixed-use development with office and commercial space, residential units, a marina, and public amenities including open space, civic/cultural uses, a water transportation facility, and the Institute of Contemporary Art.
 In the harbor plan approval process, CZM worked with the Boston Redevelopment Authority, the public, and project proponents to protect public trust rights while promoting redevelopment of an historic area of the Boston waterfront.
-See the 2000 South Boston Municipal Harbor Plan Decision for more information.
+See the Decision on the City of Boston’s South Boston Waterfront District Municipal Harbor Plan (PDF, 165 KB) for more information.

 Technical Assistance - In 2007, CZM continued to work with the Boston Redevelopment Authority as they developed municipal harbor plans for the Charlestown and East Boston waterfront.
 CZM participated in the Technical Working Group for two Boston Harbor dredging projects that include maintenance of the Inner Harbor and long-range plans for the deepening of the federal navigation channel.
 In addition, CZM continues to work with the cities and towns in the Boston Harbor region to collect data on recreational and commercial boats using the harbor to identify locations where additional pumpout facilities could be installed to help comply with the upcoming NDA designation.